moomoomoo309/LoveGame/Instructions for setting up LoveGame Repo.md

   * To make sure it works, hit ctrl+shift+p and run git: commit, and follow the instructions there.
      * Make the commit message something like "sublime text test commit"
      * Finally, hit ctrl+shift+p again, and run git: push.
-     * Go to the repo at https://github.com/moomoomoo309/LoveGame and you should see your commit.
+     * Go to [the repo](https://github.com/moomoomoo309/LoveGame) and you should see your commit.

 ---
 ##IntelliJ-based IDEs (PyCharm, IntelliJ, etc.):